New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Jaguars stats and trends

-- The Jaguars are 4-8 ATS when underdogs by 1 point or more this season.
+- So far this season, the Jaguars have been installed as underdogs by a 1.5-point margin or more 12 times and are 4-8 ATS in those games.

-- Jacksonville has hit the over in 21.4% of its opportunities this year (three times in 14 games with a set point total).
+- Jacksonville's games this year have eclipsed the over/under in 21.4% of its opportunities (three times in 14 games with a set point total).

 - The Jaguars collect 89.2 fewer yards per game (302.6) than the Jets give up (391.8).

-- In games that Jacksonville amasses more than 391.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Jacksonville amasses more than 391.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Jaguars have turned the ball over 13 more times (25 total) than the Jets have forced a turnover (12) this season.
+- This year the Jaguars have turned the ball over 25 times, 13 more than the Jets' takeaways (12).

 Home and road insights

-- New York has two wins against the spread, and is 2-5 overall, at home this year.
+- New York has covered the spread twice at home, and is 2-5 overall there, this year.

-- In four of seven games at home this year, New York has hit the over.
+- This year, in seven games at home, New York has hit the over four times.

-- Jacksonville is 0-6 overall, with two wins against the spread, on the road.
+- In away games, Jacksonville has two wins against the spread and is 0-6 overall.

-- On the road, the Jaguars are winless ATS (0-1) as 1-point underdogs or more.
+- On the road, the Jaguars are winless ATS (0-1) as 1.5-point underdogs or more.

-- This year, in six away games, Jacksonville has hit the over once.
+- This year, in six road games, Jacksonville has gone over the total once.

 Powered by Data Skrive.